olvaffe/olv-notes/graphics/apis/vulkan.md

     - drivers must ignore unknown pnext node
       - it might be valid to a layer who cannot strip it out
     - some clarifications on core versons and extensions
-  - 2.7.3.
-Return Codes
+- 3.8.
+VkResult Return Codes
   - return code is either success (>=0) or runtime error (<0); no programming error
   - on errors, driver can trash out-parameters (except sType and pNext)
   - `VK_ERROR_UNKNOWN` is always a result of app bug or driver bug; the app should enable validation layers to get details, or to file a bug against the validation layers or the driver

-- 5. Command Buffers
+## Chapter 6.
+Command Buffers

 - secondary command buffer inherits no state from the primary command buffer
   - except for render pass and subpass
   - secondary command buffer must explicitly set all other states
-  - 5.4.
+- 6.4.
 Command Buffer Recording
   - `VK_COMMAND_BUFFER_USAGE_ONE_TIME_SUBMIT_BIT`
     - an impl might generate self-modifying commands when the flag is set
       - how?
     - an impl might skip CPU-intensive optimizations when the flag it set
   - `VK_COMMAND_BUFFER_USAGE_SIMULTANEOUS_USE_BIT`
     - an impl might need to patch the last command of a secondary command buffer to jump back to the address of its caller
     - patching is not possible when the flag is set
-  - 5.7.
+- 6.7.
 Secondary Command Buffer Execution
   - vkCmdExecuteCommands can be inside or outside of a render pass
     - VK_COMMAND_BUFFER_USAGE_RENDER_PASS_CONTINUE_BIT must be set
       accordingly

-- 6. Synchronization and Cache Control
+## Chapter 7.
+Synchronization and Cache Control

 - there are five explicit synchronization mechanisms
   - fences, semaphores, events, pipeline barriers, and render passes
-  - 6.1.
+- 7.1.
 Execution and Memory Dependencies
   - an operation is an arbitrary amount of work to be executed on
     - the host,
     - a device, or
     - an external entity such as presentation engine
   - a synchronization command introduces, between two sets of operations,
     - an execution dependency
       - the first synchronization scope defines the first set of operations
       - the second synchronization scope defines the second set of operations
     - a memory dependency
       - the first access scope defines the first set of memory accesses
       - the second access scope defines the second set of memory accesses
       - this is needed to deal with memory caches and domains
   - an execution dependency guarantees the first set of operations happens-before the second set of operations
     - i.e., the first set complete before the second set is initiated
     - not enough for RAW hazard, when the first set writes and the second set reads
     - nor enough for WAW hazard
   - types of memory access operations include
     - an availability operation makes writes available to a memory domain (e.g., vkFlushMappedMemoryRanges makes host writes available in host domain)
     - a memory domain operation makes writes available in one domain available in another (e.g., `VK_ACCESS_HOST_WRITE_BIT` in source access mask makes host writes available in device domain)
     - a visibility operation makes writes available become visible to the specified memory accesses (e.g., writes available in device domain are made visibile to accesses defined by the destination access mask)
   - a memory dependency is an execution dependency that includes availibitiy and visibility operations such that
     - the first set of operations (defined by the first sync scope) happens-before the availibility operation
     - the availibility operation happens before the visibility operation
       - the availibility operation applies to memory accesses that are defined the first access scope
       - the visibility operation applies to memory accesses that are defined the second access scope
       - note that the sync scopes and the access scopes are different, but the sync scopes often limit the access scopes
     - the visibility operation happens-before the second set of operations (defined by the second sync scope)
-  - 6.2.
+- 7.2.
 Implicit Synchronization Guarantees
   - command buffers and submission order
     - we need to give a meaning to the order in which commands are recorded and submitted
       - such that a draw command is not reordered before a state command it depends on
       - or two overlapping triangles are drawn in reverse order
         - this is known as the primitive order and the rasterization order
     - submission order essentially says that the commands must be executed in the order that they are recorded and submitted
       - except for commands in different subpasses of a render pass
     - however, execution can overlap or be out-of-order
       - as long as, for example, the primitive order is honored
   - explicit sync is required to avoid overlapping or reordering
     - e.g., non-primitive WAR, such as ssbo, requires an execution dependency
     - e.g., non-primitive RAW/WAW, such as ssbo, requires a memory dependency
   - semaphores and signal operation order
     - we need to give a meaning to the order in which queue signal operations are submitted
       - such that two queue signal operations are not reordered
     - signal operation order essentially says that the queue signal operations must be executed in the order that they are submitted
   - submission order and signal operation order are trivial
     - they exist only because queue operations are allowed to be reordered arbitrarily which is too wild; we need them as fundamental ordering contraints
     - they don't specify how a command buffer is ordered against its signal operation
       - that will be defined by the semaphore's execution dependency
     - they also don't specify memory dependency
       - say, we update an ssbo and sample from it; the submission order specifies the execution dependency but there is still a memory dependency that needs to be be specified
       - `vkCmdPipelineBarrier` to the rescue
+- 7.4.
+Semaphores
-  - 6.4.1.
+  - 7.4.1.
 Semaphore Signaling
     - the semaphore signal operation is a synchronization command
       - it defines two synchronization scopes and their execution and memory dependencies